hptran7/EventMaster/README.md

 - Visit [Event Master](http://event-master-dc.surge.sh/) and sign in as guest(username: guest // password: password).

-- Add, edit, and delete event, or find and public event and send out invitations.
+- Add, edit, and delete event, or find a public event and send out invitations.
 Events are stored with date time strings and returned in chronological order based on the time range of the view.

 ## Videos and Screenshots